informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 b) Freedom of production
 ------------------------

-Any citize is free to produce value.
+Any citizen is free to produce value.

 c) Freedom of exchange "in the currency"